UK Dog Clothes: Make Your Pooch A Fashion Icon

-So, there you have it, dog fashion UK is nothing new and people have been dressing their canine companions for 100s of years.
+So, there you have it, dog fashion in the UK is nothing new and people have been dressing their canine companions for 100s of years.
 Whether you want to impress at family gatherings, parties, keep your pooch warm and cosy or simply take some hilarious photos, there are funny outfits, jumpers and fancy- dress costumes for every four-legged fashionista.

 The good news is; you don’t need to break the bank anymore for doggie clothes along with dog boutiques you can buy costumes for dogs just about anywhere even in your local supermarket.

-Dog clothes Asda and other chains offer puppy clothing and shopping online gives you a huge choice of styles, colours, and sizes.
+Large chains offer puppy clothing and shopping online gives you a huge choice of styles, colours, and sizes.
 As mentioned above sizes do vary so always check measurements before ordering and it goes without saying that no dog should be left unsupervised while wearing any outfit.

-Whether you are searching for dog dresses UK or looking for some cosy pyjamas, the wide selection will ensure your canine companion will be dressed to impress.
+Whether you are searching for dog dresses or looking for some cosy pyjamas, the wide selection will ensure your canine companion will be dressed to impress.